Cremation Costs in Oklahoma (2026)

 What is the typical price of cremation in Oklahoma?

 Oklahoma cremation pricing lives in two tiers: direct cremation — transport, cremation, and return of ashes — starting around $1,400, and full-service cremation with a ceremony landing near $5,000.
-Urns ($50-$3,000), memorial venues ($500-$2,000), and scattering or inurnment fees ($200-$600) are separate line items most providers will quote on request.
+Nationally, direct cremation typically ranges from $2,800 to $3,000 in average cremation costs, and states like Ohio have their own typical ranges for cremation costs and options.
+The median cost of a cremation with a memorial service is $6,280.
+Urns ($50-$3,000), memorial venues ($500-$2,000), and scattering or inurnment fees ($200-$600) are separate line items most providers will quote on request, and a cremation urn is a common choice for returned remains or memorial display.

 What types of cremation are available in Oklahoma?